martinohmann/screenswitcher/README.md

       -c|--clone [<mode>]   Clone display over all connected monitors.
 Set resolution of the cloned displays via the optional mode parameter (default: 1920x1080).
+      -d|--displays <displays>
+                            Specify displays to consider as connected.
+This is useful when there are multiple connected displays and the screen should be extended or cloned using only a subset of these.
+Also, the ordering of the display names can be specified via this command (useful for extend).
+The argument is a colon-separated list of display names, e.g. 'DP1:HDMI2:eDP1'.
       -S|--status           Show the current display status and exit.
 Uses the output of `xrandr -q` for more details.
       -C|--cycle            Cycle display modes:  single -> extend -> clone.